hieule3004/tao/src/main/java/com/template/tao/model/divination/bookofchanges/README.md

 I Ching<sup>2</sup> (or Yi Jing) is an ancient Chinese divination text.
 This method of divination, which is rooted from Taoism, is still popular to this day in countries influenced by Chinese culture.

-To summarise, the divination method involve asking a question, then use a randomise process (counting stack or tossing coins) to generate an oracle (a changing hexagram).
-That result can be interpreted to unfold the following about the
-question: the current situation, should action be taken, the future situation where action taken.
-In addition, one can gain even more knowledge looking at related diagrams from that result.

 You can look at this very detailed blog post<sup>2</sup> (even ignore examples) to gain basic idea about I Ching.

 #### The structure